Brazilian Clean Company Act

-Brazil’s Clean Company Act 2014 (Law No. 12,846) holds companies responsible for the corrupt acts of their employees and introduces strict liability for those offences, meaning a company can be liable without a finding of fault.
+Brazil’s Clean Company Act 2014 (Law No. 12,846) holds companies responsible for the corrupt acts of their employees and introduces strict liability for those offenses, meaning a company can be liable without a finding of fault.
 The Act provides strict civil and administrative penalties but no criminal penalties for companies.
-However, the Criminal Code establishes domestic criminal offences.
+However, the Criminal Code establishes domestic criminal offenses.

-- To finance, pay or subsidise the performance of a prohibited act;
+- To finance, pay or subsidize the performance of a prohibited act;

 - Bid rigging and fraud in public procurement; and

 - Direct/indirect acts of bribery/attempted bribery of Brazilian public officials/foreign public officials.

 Penalties for companies under the Act include fines of up to 20% of a company’s gross revenue from the previous year or suspension or dissolution of a company.
 Importantly, prosecutors are not required to prove a company’s representatives acted with criminal or corrupt intent, and companies are not afforded a legal defense for implementing ‘adequate procedures’ to prevent corrupt acts.